kanutten/enigma-dx/README.md

 ## Purpose

-This repository is my own custom Universal Blue image, based on Bluefin-dx:LTS
+This repository is my own custom Universal Blue image, based on bluefin-dx:lts

 ### Rebase